5 from 3 votes

 Dal Pakwan Chaat

 This recipe is a little twist to an authentic breakfast delicacy in Sindhi homes.
-This style of serving makes this dish perfect for a gathering.
+This style of serving makes this dish perfect for a party gathering as a nice munchy snack.
 I was inspired to do this recipe from when this was served to me in Jaipur while I was visiting my daughter-in-law family.

 5 from 3 votes